 - 9.4.1.1.
-The Communications and Political Action Committee shall consist of up to 25 members as follows: (A.16) - 9.4.1.1.1. up to 16 members appointed by the Provincial Council; (A.16) - 9.4.1.1.2. one non-voting member appointed by the Provincial Council from its members who will act as liaison between the Provincial Council and CPAC; (A.17) - 9.4.1.1.3. one non-voting member appointed by the Provincial Executive from its members who shall act as liaison between the Provincial Executive and CPAC; (A.17) - 9.4.1.1.4. one non-voting member from the Provincial Executive, appointed by the President, who will act as liaison between Provincial Executive and CPAC; (A.16) - 9.4.1.1.5. up to 5 members who may be co-opted; (A.16)

-9.4.1.1.6. one non-voting Secretariat member, assigned by the General Secretary; and (A.16) 9.4.1.1.6.1.
+The Communications and Political Action Committee shall consist of up to 25 members as follows: (A.16) - 9.4.1.1.1. up to 16 members appointed by the Provincial Council; (A.16) - 9.4.1.1.2. one non-voting member appointed by the Provincial Council from its members who will act as liaison between the Provincial Council and CPAC; (A.17) - 9.4.1.1.3. one non-voting member appointed by the Provincial Executive from its members who shall act as liaison between the Provincial Executive and CPAC; (A.17) - 9.4.1.1.4. one non-voting member from the Provincial Executive, appointed by the President, who will act as liaison between Provincial Executive and CPAC; (A.16) - 9.4.1.1.5. up to 5 members who may be co-opted; (A.16) - 9.4.1.1.6. one non-voting Secretariat member, assigned by the General Secretary; and (A.16) - 9.4.1.1.6.1.
 Additional Secretariat members, assigned by the General Secretary, as non-voting resource(s) to subcommittees.
 These Secretariat members shall not be counted as part of the total CPAC membership.
 (A.16)

-Duties and Composition of Executive
+Duties and Composition of the Executive Committee

-CPAC Executive consists of the chair and three (3) subcommittee vice chairs.

-Executive meetings shall also include the C/PA Department staff, Provincial Executive Liaisons, and a Provincial Council Liaison.

-To ensure the work, goals, priorities of CPAC align with the OSSTF/FEESO Policies and Procedures.
+- CPAC Executive consists of the Chair and three (3) Subcommittee Vice Chairs; - executive meetings shall also include the C/PA Department Staff, Provincial Executive Liaisons, and Provincial Council Liaison; - to ensure the work, goals, and priorities of CPAC align with OSSTF/FEESO Constitution, Bylaws, Policies, and Procedures, specifically procedure 10.4; - support the implementation of the Strategic Action Plan.

+Duties of Subcommittees

-The committee currently operates with each member assigned to one of the following subcommittees, with duties as follows:
+The committee currently operates with each member assigned to one of the following subcommittees, with the following responsibilities: